Are you worried that your GPU temperatures are hitting over 70°C while gaming?

 Wipe the outside of the graphics card to get rid of the dust.

-Use the screw to unscrew the graphics card.
+Use the screwdriver to unscrew the graphics card apart.

-Twist the cooler that comes with the graphics card carefully until it comes apart.
+Twist off the cooler mounted on the graphics card carefully until it comes apart.

-Take the fan outside in a well-ventilated area and use the compressed air to get rid of the accumulated dust in the cooler and fan.
+Take the cooler outside into a well-ventilated area and use the compressed air to get rid of the accumulated dust in the cooler and fan.

 Use the alcohol wipes or isopropyl alcohol and lint-free cloth to clean the individual fan blades.

-Use the baby wipes and wipe the dusts off from the graphics card.
+Use the alcohol wipes and wipe the dust off from the graphics card.

 Plug the fan back to the card.

 Install the cooler back onto the card.

 Put it all back together